Gold Breakout Strategy (XAUUSD)

 Volatility rewards structure and punishes impulses

-Gold (XAUUSD) is one of the most traded instruments in the world, but it behaves differently than most forex pairs.
+Gold (XAUUSD) is one of the most actively traded instruments in the world, but it behaves differently from most forex pairs.

 It can move quickly, expand spreads during high volatility, and reverse aggressively when liquidity shifts.
-This makes gold ideal for breakout trading only when you use confirmation.
+This makes gold ideal for breakout trading only when the framework is structured enough to avoid chasing the first impulse candle.

 Strategy foundation